crnl-lab/Git_training_GitHubTest/README.md

 1. Create a GitHub account and join the CRNL-Lab organisation.
 You will need to create a token (used as GitHub password to push) - or use SSH if you know how to.
 2. Clone this repository
-3. In your local project version, create a text file in the correct folder using a pseudo (ex : alex.txt) and write inside the response to this question :
+3. In your local project version, create a text file in the correct folder using a pseudo (ex : alex.txt) and write inside the title and artist corresponding to one of your favorite music.
-What is the color of your soks today ?
 4. Stage, commit and push your local changes to the general repository
 5. Have a look on the project licence : all you add here will be BSD 3-clause open source licenced.